MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/aks-hybrid-preview-azure-vm.md

 ## Next steps

-Once you've finished quickly trying out this feature in an Azure VM, you can take a look at the following documents related to the preview:
+Once you've finished quickly trying out this preview in an Azure VM, you can take a look at the following documents related to the preview:

 - [Review requirements to get started with AKS hybrid cluster provisioning through Azure in your datacenter](aks-hybrid-preview-requirements.md)